 School-Specific Toppers: Many individual schools still recognise their top-performing students.
 Students can find the list of toppers on school websites or here.

 There's no fixed rule for "good score" in CBSE 10 board exams and CBSE 12th exams.
-Each board sets its own rules and passing marks, a good score is ultimately determined by a student's individual goals.
-For instance, a student aspiring to join an IIT needs to score above 75%, while a student seeking a scholarship must meet that scholarship's specific score requirements.
+Each board sets its own rules and passing marks; a good score is ultimately determined by a student's individual goals and objectives.
+For instance, a student aspiring to join an IIT must score above 75%, while a student seeking a scholarship must meet that scholarship's specific score requirements.
 In general, though, scores between 80-85% are considered "good" or "decent," and anything above 90% is considered "excellent.

 A "good score," however, is subjective and depends entirely on a student's individual goals, aspirations, and desired future path.